tararoys/dense-mouse-grid/README.md

 A hands-free mouse grid by Ben Rollin, Tara Roys, timotimo, and aegis, for use with the [Talon voice framework](https://talonvoice.com/).
 Flex Mouse Grid is just the latest in a series of iterations, and was built on top of [Dense Mouse Grid](https://github.com/tararoys/dense-mouse-grid).

-You can think of Flex Mouse Grid as extending the functionality of Dense Mouse Grid, attempting to be an all-in-one voice mouse tool.
+You can think of Flex Mouse Grid as extending the functionality of Dense Mouse Grid, attempting to be an even more flexible, all-in-one voice mouse tool.
 Some notable differences from Dense Mouse Grid:

 - "Points" mapping.
 Essentially incorporating Andrew Dant's awesome [screen-spots](https://github.com/AndrewDant/screen-spots) tool and adding a light UI.
 It allows points to be saved on an application-specific basis with a custom name.
 Example: `point click continue` to click a saved point called "continue".
 - "Box" detection.
 Use image processing techniques to detect boxes on the screen, identifying them and allowing you to click them.
 You can also save boxes as points.
-Example: `boxes` to identify all boxes on the screen, `box click seven` to click the box labeled "7".
+Example: `boxes` to identify all boxes in the active window, and then `box click seven` to click the box labeled "7".

 ## Installation